rokasauras/particle_simulation/README.md

  <h2>Improvements</h2>
      <p>Automatically save graphs to file.</p>
   <h2>Contributing</h2>
     <p>Contributions are welcome!
-Please submit a pull request or open an issue to discuss any changes.</p>
+Please submit a pull request or open an issue to discuss any changes you want to make :)</p>
 </body>
 </html>